moh1122/MathJax-Tex-Converter/README.md

 # MathJax-Tex-Converter
-A tiny script (in your Custom HTML) converts these attributes into real TeX and asks MathJax to typeset them after the page loads (and on dynamic changes).
+A tiny script (in Custom HTML) converts these attributes into real TeX and asks MathJax to typeset them after the page loads (and on dynamic changes).